 After you’ve posted your job listings and the resumes start rolling in, you’ll also need translation services from your target language back into English.
 You can then accurately evaluate each candidate to find the perfect match for your business’s open positions.

 Lastly, once you’ve recruited your international employees, you’ll want to make sure they fully understand their job duties, the contracts they’re signing, and any immigration forms they have to fill out.
-Again, it’s best to hire a professional to carefully translate any forms you use during the recruiting process to make sure everything is clear to both you and your new recruits.
+Again, it’s best to hire a professional to carefully translate any forms you use during the recruiting process.

 [Note: During the interview process you may also want to enlist the aid of a professional interpreter.]